Traffic Engineering and Operations Office

 within the letter of protest and additional documentation will be adequate.

 While attendance is not mandatory, it will provide the petitioner the opportunity to respond to Review Board inquiries into subjects that the petitioner may have overlooked when drafting his letter of protest.
-Appearance by telephone or other electronic means is not available.
+Appearance by telephone is not available.

 CMVRB Meeting Schedule: